dannyneira/blogz/README.md

 # Blog
-Simple Blogging site made for LaunchCode CodeCamp
+Blogging site made for LaunchCode CodeCamp

 ## What I learned:
 * Database Management with phpMyAdmin